 Which Wake surf Style Board is More Difficult to Ride?

 Is Surf style more difficult than skim style or is skim style more difficult than surf style?

 From personal experience, I would have to say for someone who is just getting into surfing that really has no background in ocean surfing—or any board sports for that matter—I would put them on a surf style board.
 It’s a no brainer to me!
 Your traditional surf style board is going to have a much bigger fin setup; therefore, keeping the board locked into the water, and making it effortless for the rider to keep the board in control and in a straight line.
 Surf style boards are just so much more stable on the water, and overall the best option for someone getting into wake surfing.

-If you have questions or concerns before going to purchase your board, feel free to call or visit either of our Wakesports Unlimited locations!
+If you have questions or concerns before going to purchase your board, feel free to call or visit our San Diego Wakesports Unlimited location!

 We would be happy to steer you in the right direction, and get you out on the water!